davidjaimes/ETL-runners-project/README.md

 `2-add-split.py`: Use to concat all split files together.

 `3-concat.py`: Concatenation of results and split results info into one master file.

+`import-to-sql.ipynb`: Jupyter Notebook used to clean data and upload to postgresSQL using Pandas.

+`runner-results.sql`: SQL file (schema) used to import to postgresSQL.